IBM/conversation-data-framework/README.md

 Scripts use python 2.7

-Please install following python modules: configparser, openpyxl, cryptography, unidecode, requests
+Python modules to be installed: pip install configparser openpyxl cryptography unidecode requests unicode unidecode lxml requests openpyxl

 For brief summary how to run scripts please see scripts.md.

-Description of dialog T2C and xml WAW format is placed in doc folder as well as description of entity and intent csv format.
+Description of T2C  and xml/csv WAW formats can be found in doc folder.